Keeper-Security/secrets-manager/sdk/java/core/README.md

 ## 16.6.4
 - KSM-501 - Switched to non-strict JSON parser
+- KSM-506 - Adding support for Privacy screen in the passkey field type
 - Upgraded some dependencies to latest versions and gradle to gradle-8.6

 ## 16.6.3